CPT Incoterms: Carriage Paid To Explained

 Frequently Asked Questions

-What does CPT stand for in shipping?
+What does CPT stand for in Incoterms?

 CPT stands for Carriage Paid To.
-It is an Incoterms 2020 rule where the seller pays for transportation to a named destination, but risk transfers to the buyer when the goods are handed to the first carrier at origin.
+It is one of the 11 Incoterms published by the International Chamber of Commerce under Incoterms 2020.
+The seller pays for transportation to a named destination, but the risk of loss or damage passes to the buyer the moment the goods are handed over to the first carrier at origin.

-What does CPT mean?
+What does CPT mean in shipping?

 What is the difference between CPT and CIP?